Haryana health minister Anil Vij gets trial dose of India-made Covaxin

 This is India''s first Phase 3 efficacy study for a COVID-19 vaccine, and the largest Phase 3 efficacy trial ever conducted.

-The human trial of Covaxin had begun at Rohtak''s Post Graduate Institute of Medical Sciences in July, Vij had said earlier.
+The human trial of Covaxin had begun at Rohtak's Post Graduate Institute of Medical Sciences in July, Vij had said earlier.